nstclair13/blog/_posts/2017-07-28-AnimationPhysicsReference.md

 layout: default_posts
 title: Reference&#58; AnimationPhysics.org
 image: http://animationphysics.org/wp-content/uploads/2012/12/Pelvic-List.jpg
-meta: A YouTube channel worth taking a look at to really understand Physics, geared towards Animators!
+meta: An oldie but goodie!
+A YouTube channel worth taking a look at to really understand Physics, geared towards Animators!
-description: A YouTube channel worth taking a look at to really understand Physics, geared towards Animators!
+description: An oldie but goodie!
+A YouTube channel worth taking a look at to really understand Physics, geared towards Animators!
 category: Reference
 custom_css:
 - lity